 Sam Manekshaw was the first field marshal of the modern Indian Army.
 In his career that spanned almost four decades, he saw five wars and is credited with successfully leading the Indian Army in the Indo-Pakistan war of 1971.

 Manekshaw was known to be a very charismatic and clear-minded gentleman of infinite wit and humor.
-Speaking to The EurAsian Times about Manekshaw’s persona, Major General Raj Mehta (retd.), a military analyst and columnist, said, “I would use the French phrase ‘savoir faire’ to describe the man.
+Speaking to The EurAsian Times about Manekshaw’s persona, Major General Raj Mehta (retd.), a military analyst and columnist, said, “I would use the French phrase ‘savoir-faire’ to describe the man.
 He had elan.
-He had panache; an air of self-confidence and professionalism coupled with the presence of mind and clarity of thought.
-He was handsome and charismatic.
+He had a panache, an air of self-confidence and professionalism coupled with the presence of mind and clarity of thought.
+He was handsome and charismatic.”

 The Army veteran recounted a brief talk that Manekshaw had given to the troops he was leading.
-He had asked all the soldiers to keep their hands in their pockets — implying they stay far away from misbehaving with women and children when they entered Pakistan.
+He had asked all the soldiers to keep their hands in their pockets, implying they would stay far away from misbehaving with women and children when they entered Pakistan.
 This was a clear example of the moral upstanding that Manekshaw displayed.

 Political Pressure

-Colonel Vinay B. Dalvi (retd), a 1971 war veteran, author, and editorial director of Mission Victory India, explained the political situation India and its army found themselves in during the 1971 war.
+Colonel Vinay B. Dalvi (retd), a 1971 war veteran, author, and editorial director of Mission Victory India, explained the political situation India and its army faced during the 1971 war.

-Owing to this, the first battle that Manekshaw had to brave through was that of withstanding political pressure.
+Owing to this, Manekshaw’s first battle was withstanding political pressure.
 Indira Gandhi pressed for an immediate war.

 Manekshaw held his ground until he had created the conditions for almost certain victory.
 On December 3, 1971, Pakistan attacked airfields in northwest India in the hopes of relieving the pressure in the east.